freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1660.1

 You can see the `character_id` there so you just need to find the matching id in the `characters` table to find out who it's for.
 Or...
-You added that as a foreign key, that means you can get all the data from both with a `JOIN` command:
+You added that as a foreign key, that means you can get all the data from both tables with a `JOIN` command:

 ```sql
 SELECT columns FROM table_1 FULL JOIN table_2 ON table_1.primary_key_column = table_2.foreign_key_column;